aosabook/500lines/modeller/chapter.md

 The `Node` keeps track of important data about itself: translation matrix, scale matrix, color, etc. We will see more about Axis Aligned Bounding Boxes (AABBs) when we discuss selection below.

 The abstract Node class contains all of the logic common to all nodes.
 The sub classes of `Node` override specific functionality if needed.
-They are also required to provide a `render` function.
+Sub classes are also required to provide a `render` function.

-Using a class structure like this means that the `Node` class is easily extensible.
+Using a class structure like this means that new scene objects can be added easily by extending the `Node` class.
 As an example of the extensibility, consider adding a `Node` type that combines multiple primitives, like a figure for a character.
-We can easily extend the `Node` class for this situation by creating a new class `class Figure(Node)` which will override some of the functionality of the `Node` to manage a list of sub-nodes.
+We can easily extend the `Node` class for this situation by creating a new class `class Figure(Node)` which overrides the functions of `Node` to manage a list of sub-nodes.

 By making the `Node` class extensible in this way, we are able to add new types of shapes to the scene without changing any of the other code for scene manipulation and rendering.
 Using `Node` concept to abstract away the fact that one `Scene` object may have many children is known as the Composite Design Pattern.

-### Linear algebra (TODO)
+### Linear algebra and Coordinate Spaces
-#### Matrix arithmetic (TODO: is this necessary?)
- * what is a matrix?
- * what is a projection matrix?
- * what is a ModelView matrix?
- * The 4th vector element to distinguish points from vectors
+A few linear algebra concepts may come in handy when discussing the 3-dimensional representation of the scene nodes.

+#### Coordinate Space
+For our purposes, a Coordinate Space is an origin point and a set of 3 basis vectors, usually the x, y, and z axes.

+#### Point
+Any point in 3 dimensions can be represented as an offset in the x, y, and z directions from the origin point.
+The representation of a point is relative to the coordinate space that the point is in.
+The same point has different representations in different coordinate spaces.
+Any point in 3 dimensions can be represented in any 3-dimensional coordinate space.

+#### Vector
+A vector is a set of three numbers representing the difference between two points in the x, y and z axes.

+#### Converting between Coordinate Spaces
+In computer graphics, it is convenient to use multiple different coordinate spaces for different types of points.
+Therefore, we need a way to convert back and forth between different coordinate spaces.
+We convert between coordinate spaces with transformation matrixes.

+TODO: Diagram?

+#### Model, View, and Projection Coordinate Spaces
 The purposes of the ModelView and Projection matrices can be understood with some basic linear algebra.
 Detailed explanations can be found here: (TODO!!!).

 TODO: Should we put some linear algebra here?
 This topic is covered in every OpenGL tutorial, but it will be unfamiliar to many people.
 I'm not sure if it's best to redirect to another tutorial,